School Visits, Workshops, Conferences

 “Donna did a wonderful job speaking with the kids, never losing the positive message about her book.
 Her presentation was both entertaining and informative.
 Besides writing, she has a real talent for connecting with kids!” — Amy German, Youth Services Librarian, Round Rock Public Library

-**Skype Visits Available.
-I offer a free 15-minute Skype visit if your class would like to chat about one of my books.
-Contact me for more information.
+**Limited number of Skype Visits Available.
+I offer a free 15-minute Skype visit if your class would like a Q&A session about my books.
 If you would like a full author visit via Skype, contact me for rates.

 Sample School Programs

 (All programs can be customized for specific audiences)